Car prices may be stable in short term; demand to rise from June: Volkswagen

 Prices of cars are likely to remain "fairly stable" in the short term as the second Covid-19 wave has more or less balanced the demand-supply situation in the past two months, according to a senior official at Volkswagen Passenger Cars India.

 Automobile makers witnessed plunging sales in May, reversing the recovery trajectory in the first three months of 2021 that was fuelled by pent-up demand.
+Various states and authorities resorted to restrictions and lockdowns in April and May to curb rising infections during the second Covid-19 wave.

 Similar CarsFind More Cars